 However, apprenticeships can be more rewarding for some estheticians in the end.
 Estheticians who serve as apprentices gain real-world experience and make connections that sometimes lead to job offers down the road.

 As you can see, there’s quite a range in how long it takes to become an esthetician.
-Hopefully, you have a clearer view of the time it’ll take you to complete your training.
+Hopefully, you have a clearer view of the question “how long is schooling for estheticians ” to complete your training!

 Remember, everyone’s career path looks a little different!
 Do what you can to fit your education into your life, whatever that looks like.